APTechnologies/Infinity_Mirror/README.md

 # Infinity Mirror
-All the files for building a 50 cm (~20 inch) stylish RGB infinity Mirror with complete control over the colors, animations and brightness.
+All the files for building a stylish 50 cm (~20 inch) RGB Infinity Mirror with complete control over the colors, animations and brightness.
 #

 ![Infinity Mirror](https://github.com/APTechnologies/InfinityMirror/blob/main/IMG_2.jpg)